Mobirise

 (Illustration: Christoph Kersten/GEOMAR)

 The aim of FUTURO is to develop a significantly improved system understanding and robust predictive capability for the future development of this coastal upwelling region, which is of extremely high socio-economic importance.
-Fishery yields from this region, which is particularly affected by anthropogenic influences, are of great importance for the economy of almost all West African countries and thus have a concrete impact on the living conditions of people in the Sahel.
-The focus in the final FUTURO phase is synthesis and transdisciplinary transfer of knowledge to guide sustainable ecosystem management actions benefiting the local population.
+Fisheries yields from this region, which is particularly affected by anthropogenic influences, are of great importance for the economy of almost all West African countries and thus have a concrete impact on the living conditions of people in the Sahel.
+The focus during the final FUTURO phase will be the synthesis and transdisciplinary transfer of knowledge to guide sustainable ecosystem management actions that benefit the local population.

 Contact avec le coordinateur scientifique de FUTURO